TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 14/Mark 14.34.md

 ---

-And he saith unto them, My soul is exceeding sorrowful even unto death: abide ye here, and watch.
+He said to them, "My soul is exceedingly sorrowful, even to death.
+Stay here, and watch."